bidauxpoto/bawk/README.md

                        to use a variabile to indicate a field number or if you want to pass shell variables to awk.
-  -M|meta              print the .META for the given file and exit -v|assign var=val    assign the val to the variable var inside the bawk program -f makefile          ...
+  -M|meta              print the .META for the given file and exit -v|assign var=val    assign the val to the variable var inside the bawk program
-  --debug              print the command without executing it

 ```

 __________________________________